Skip to main content

 A detailed documentation on the overallSimulation function is available below.

-Below is an example of a more advanced launch file.
-It runs a simulation for the ERIS instrument (see here) and extracts key outputs, including PSFs and performance metrics (e.g., Strehl Ratio (SR), Full Width at Half Maximum (FWHM)) from the output .fits file (see Simulation Output below).
-It also generates log-scaled intensity plots of the PSFs and a semi-logarithmic radial profile plot.
+Below is an example of a more advanced launch script (suitable for a single science source).
+It runs a simulation for the ERIS instrument and extracts key outputs, including PSFs and performance metrics (e.g., Strehl Ratio (SR), Full Width at Half Maximum (FWHM)) from the output FITS file (see Simulation Output below).
+It also generates log-scaled intensity plots of the AO PSF, diffraction limited PSF, and seeing limited PSF, as well as a log-scaled radial profile plot.

 ✅ You can adapt this script by changing the input/output paths and filenames to match your configuration.